Do you need a VAT number in Spain for your foreign company?

 Once we receive these documents, we can apply for VAT registration in Spain.
 Once your application is approved, you will receive a VAT number (or CIF) that begins with an "N".

 There are several reasons you might need a Spanish non-resident VAT number.
 Some examples are:

 In order to do any of these, a legal and valid Spanish VAT number is necessary for non-Spanish entities.
 With our VAT registration service, once you send us the documents, you will receive your Spanish non-resident VAT number in 48 hours.

-A nonresident company is required to have a representative in Spain as a point of contact for the tax office.
-We can represent your company as part of our service.
+A non-resident company is required to have a representative in Spain as a point of contact for the tax office.
+We offer fiscal representation as part of our service.